abebgit/TopFLow/README.md

 integrated with a wind farm.

 ## Requirements
-Python 3.11
+Python 3.1

 ## Reproducing Results
 1. Install dependencies
-2. Run preprocessing script
-3. Run optimization script
+2. Run TopFlow optimization script
-4. Generate figures
+3. Save the results to the required directory